levelfourtwenty/discord-emoji-archiver/README.md

 1. Install the required python modules using `$ pip install -r requirements.txt`.
 2. Edit `bot.py` to include your token and secret string.
 If you do not change the secret string you can risk someone accidentally triggering your bot.
 3. Run the bot with `$ python bot.py`.
 Be aware that the script requires a minimum python version of 3.10.

+The bot will create a subdirectory within the directory where `bot.py` is situated in which the emojis will be saved to.